7h3730B/nix/README.md

 ### Aqua

-Aqua should be a really hardened server, and a pretty cheap VPS in the cloud (Oracle free tier 1G server?).
+Aqua is a "hardened" server, and a pretty cheap VPS in the cloud (Oracle free tier 1G server).
 It only purpose is to have a public facing ssh and connect to my tailscale network.

-This should allow my to connect to all machines in my tailscale network without the machine I'm working from to be connected to it. (ssh tunneling is awesome).
+This allows me to connect to all machines in my tailscale network without the machine I'm working from to be connected to it. (ssh tunneling is awesome).

 ### Tanya